xleph/C-Cgol/README.md

 # C-Cgol
-A non-interactional Conway's Game of Life written in C for the X11 graphics manager
+A non-interactional Conway's Game of Life written in C for the X11 window manager

 # Getting Started
 There's really nothing special here.
 Just another game of Cgol.